An assortment of separate editions of Macbeth with extracts from other publications, mostly relating to specific productions of the play.

 Another printing of Bell’s edition, differing in many details from the first.
 As far as the text is concerned, there is only one large discrepancy: two lines omitted in 1773 have been reinstated here (‘know That it was he … so under fortune’).

 A 12mo edition published by a consortium of London booksellers in 1785.
-Abnormally for an acting edition, it gives the entire text (with the words of the songs spliced in at the proper places), using inverted commas to cancel the passages which are ‘omitted in the Representation at the Theatre’.
+It gives the entire text (with the words of the songs wedged in at the proper places), using inverted commas to cancel the passages which are ‘omitted in the Representation at the Theatre’.
 (The only copy which I have seen lacks the last page and has some other blemishes; but these defects do not prevent it from being useful.)

 Another 12mo edition published in 1785 – ‘Printed for the Proprietors, and sold by R(achael) Randall’ – seems to have been reprinted from this one: it omits the cancelled passages, but in every other respect is almost identical with it.